 - To edit the Workflow name, type it into the Workflow box.

 - To edit the Record Name, type it into the Record Prefix box.

 - Workflow Service Level Agreements (SLA) section can be toggled on by checking the Enable SLA box.
 A user can either type in the number of days and hours of the Workflow SLA or use the up and down arrows next to the Days and Hours labels.

 5) If there are Steps set up in the Workflow they will be under the Steps tab.

 - Step – This is the name of the Step.

 - Type – This is the type of Step.
 Origin – This is the starting point for the Workflow.
 An Origin Step also indicates whether or not the Create button will display on the home dashboard.
 Chain – This is a middle Step in the Workflow process.
 End – This is the last step in the process.

 - You can click-and-drag the steps to re-order them, which feeds into various places throughout the system such as the drop-down boxes requiring the selection of a specific step.

-6) You can also setup workflow mappings on the Workflow Details screen, which allow you to connect and define relationships between this workflow and another workflow within your LogicGate instance.
-Refer to the Connecting Workflows Together article to learn more about workflow mapping.
+6) You can also setup Workflow mappings on the Workflow Details screen, which allow you to connect and define relationships between this Workflow and another Workflow within your Risk Cloud instance.
+Refer to the Connecting Workflows Together article to learn more about Workflow Mapping.